hettk/chp_seg/README.md

 # Choroid plexus segmentation

+## This is a fork of https://github.com/Center-of-Imaging-Biomarker-Development/chp_seg all new updates will be released on https://github.com/Center-of-Imaging-Biomarker-Development/chp_seg

 Segmentation tool for the delineation and volumetric quantification of the choroid plexus

 ## Quick Start Instructions